Frank S. Land

 Frank Sherman "Dad" Land (June 21, 1890 – November 8, 1959) was the Founder of the Order of DeMolay.
 A business and community leader in Kansas City and a member of Ivanhoe Lodge No. 446, Land served as Imperial Potentate of the Shriners and is revered today as the Founder of the Order of DeMolay.

 Biography

-Land was born in Kansas City, Missouri, and gained a reputation as the "Boy Preacher” at his Sunday school at Fountain Park Congregational Church Sunday School.
+Frank S. Land was born in Kansas City, Missouri.
+He gained a reputation as the "Boy Preacher” in his youth, at his Sunday school at Fountain Park Congregational Church Sunday School.
 He attended the Kansas City Art Institute.
 At age 21 he was elected president of the Municipal Art Club in Kansas City.
-He became a member of the Ivanhoe Lodge #446 on June 29, 1912, in Kansas City.
-His position was the Secretary of the Social Service Bureau of the Scottish Rite Bodies.
-Married Miss Nell M. Swiezewski on September 15, 1913, at Budd Park Christian Church, his best man was Sumner N. Blossom.
-He died on November 8, 1959, and is interred at Mount Moriah Cemetery in Kansas City.
+He became a member of the Ivanhoe Lodge #446 in Kansas City on June 29, 1912, where he became the Secretary of the Social Service Bureau of the Scottish Rite Bodies.
+Frank Land married Nell M. Swiezewski on September 15, 1913, at Budd Park Christian Church, with Sumner N. Blossom as his best man.
+Land died on November 8, 1959; his body is interred at Mount Moriah Cemetery in Kansas City, Missouri.